- Contact information

 Due to the potential of carrying harmful tree pests and diseases, Wisconsin has restrictions for moving firewood.

-The Ottawa Lake Campground will be open all winter.
-Consider trying out winter camping this year!
+The Ottawa Lake Campground is open all year.

-The office at Ottawa Lake is closed for the season, however several campsites will be plowed for winter camping, including the two walk-in sites.
-You will need to use cash or check for the self-registration system at the contact station when registering for camping.
+The office at Ottawa Lake is open on weekends in April.
+You will need to use cash or check for the self-registration system at the contact station when registering for camping if you arrive Monday - Thursday.
 Water is available outside the contact station on the west wall.
 The winter toilet is near sites 359e or 346e.
 The dump station is open however the water is turned off.
+The flush toilet building located near campsite # 351 is open.
+Showers are expected to be open shortly.

 Get ready for Spring camping!
 The list of opening days for our campgrounds is below: